moneytrees/moneybags/README.md

 # About Merges

-Be warned, the structure is not final and may change.
-There is a merge and deployment process to be followed in order for Continous Integration and QA/Testing to work.
-Please talk to your SMs and DMs before merging
+This project is currently under development and the structure may change.
+If you are a contributor or looking to be one, please refer to the documentation found at [CONTRIBUTING.md](https://github.com/moneytrees/moneybags/blob/develop/CONTRIBUTING.md).